Miguel Núñez (footballer)

-Miguel Núñez Borreguero (born 4 June 1987) is a Spanish footballer who plays for CD Eldense.
+Miguel Núñez Borreguero (born 4 June 1987) is a Spanish footballer who plays for Extremadura 1924.
 Mainly a defensive midfielder, he can also play as a central defender or a left-back.

 Club career

 Núñez was born in Siruela, Province of Badajoz.
 He spent the better part of his first nine seasons as a senior with Albacete Balompié, also representing their reserves and CF Villanovense (on loan) in the Tercera División.

 Núñez made his Segunda División debut with the first team on 30 January 2010, coming on as a 70th-minute substitute in a 2–2 home draw against Rayo Vallecano and scoring the game's last goal.
 He was relegated twice with the club from that tier, making 212 competitive appearances during his spell.

 After leaving the Estadio Carlos Belmonte, Núñez continued to play in the third division, with SD Ponferradina, RCD Mallorca, UD Ibiza, CF Badalona, CD Badajoz and CD Eldense.
+On 24 August 2023, after helping the latter side in their second-tier promotion, the 36-year-old terminated his contract and returned to Badajoz, now in the Segunda Federación.